visika/quantum-perceptron/README.md

 # Quantum Perceptron
-Qiskit implementation of a simple quantum perceptron
+Qiskit implementation of a simple quantum perceptron.
+In collaboration with Ferdinando D'Apice.

 We followed the paper [An Artificial Neuron Implemented on an Actual Quantum Processor](https://arxiv.org/pdf/1811.02266.pdf) by F. Tacchino et al., with some fixes.